-- Supports the legalization of marijuana
+- Supported the legalization of marijuana

-- Close friend of George Soros
+- Was a close friend of George Soros

-Lewis is particularly interested in promoting the legalization of marijuana.
+Lewis was particularly interested in promoting the legalization of marijuana.
 In 1998 he was a signatory to a public letter addressed to United Nations Secretary General Kofi Annan, declaring that “the global war on drugs is now causing more harm than drug abuse itself.”
 Said the letter:

 "Every decade the United Nations adopts new international conventions, focused largely on criminalization and punishment, that restrict the ability of individual nations to devise effective solutions to local drug problems.
 Every year governments enact more punitive and costly drug control measures.
 Every day politicians endorse harsher new drug war strategies....